zaikin-andrew/zaikin-andrew/README.md

 ---

-*I take ownership, ship to production, and make products profitable.
-[Let's talk.](https://linkedin.com/in/azaikin)*
+I take ownership, ship to production, and make hard trade-offs responsibly.
+*If you’re building a product where reliability and speed both matter - [let’s talk](https://linkedin.com/in/azaikin)*